citp/privacy-policy-historical/5/50/500/500friends.com.md

   * What can you do if you have a question or concern about this policy and who within our organization is accountable for compliance?

-If you feel that we are not complying with our stated privacy policy, you may contact us at [ privacy@500friends.com ](mailto:privacy@500friends.com) or via regular mail at 500friends, Inc.,444 Spear St. Suite 213, San Francisco CA 94105 Attn: COO.
+If you feel that we are not complying with our stated privacy policy, you may contact us at [ privacy@500friends.com ](mailto:privacy@500friends.com) or via regular mail at 500friends, Inc.,222 Sutter St, Suite 450, San Francisco CA 94108 Attn: COO.
 We are responsible for the Personal Information under our control, and we have designated our COO as the responsible party for ensuring our compliance with this policy and with any applicable privacy legislation.

 Back to Top